-The Mineral King Road bike climb is very close in proximity to two other Top 100 US Climbs in California -- Hwy 198 1.5 miles away and Hwy 21-245-180-198 22 miles away.
+The Mineral King Road bike climb is very close in proximity to two other Top 100 US Climbs in California -- Highway 198 (1.5 miles away), and Highway 21-245-180-198 (22 miles away).
 You’ll find it in southern Sequoia National Park in the Central Sierra Nevada Mountain Range.
-This is an exceptionally difficult climb.
+Keep in mind that this is an exceptionally difficult climb.

-Start 2 miles south of Hwy 198 climb.
+Start two miles south of the Highway 198 climb.

 Mining tracks...
 “Mineral” King...
 Ahhhh, I get it!

-The Strava Segment for this climb involves about 3 miles of gravel which we are assured by a Strava member is manageable on a road bike.
-We only went to Silver City when we climbed Mineral King in July, 2015.
+The Strava Segment for this climb involves about three miles of gravel which we are assured by a Strava member is manageable on a road bike.
+We only went to Silver City when we climbed Mineral King in July 2015.

 May, 2018 update submitted by Dan Razum (Campbell, CA):